 Needs Assessment Centre – Northampton: you can request a parking space at the time of booking.
-The space is located close to the centre at Avenue campus.
-There are also two Accessible parking spaces directly outside the centre.
+The space is located close to the centre.
+There are Accessible parking spaces outside the centre.

 Norwich Outreach Centre: we do not offer parking facilities at this centre.
 St Andrews Car park is the closest pay and display car park; it is located within 2 minutes’ walk of the centre.